samuraitruong/convert-number-dotnet-core/readme.md

 ## Response
 Service will return below error code
 ### 400 - BAD REQUEST
-This error return when you send invalid format, invalid number, or using wrong decimal symbol.
+This error return when you send invalid format, invalid number, or using the wrong decimal symbol.
 ### 416 Media not supported
 This error return when content type is not set to application/json
 ### Method not support
-Then using wrong method, This API only support HTTP Post
+Then using the wrong method, This API only support HTTP Post
 ### 500 Internal error
-Return when server failed to read your valid input number. this will happend when the input >=1000 Trillion.
+Return when the server failed to read your valid input number. this will happen when the input >=1000 Trillion.
 API V2 will add support for bigger number later.
 ### 200 SUCCESSFUL
-This is return when server accept request and successful to process data.
+This is return when server accepts the request and successful to process data.
 The response body is json format of object look like
 ```json
 {"number":123456789.0,"read":"ONE HUNDRED AND TWENTY-THREE MILLION AND FOUR HUNDRED AND FIFTY-SIX THOUSAND AND SEVEN HUNDRED AND EIGHTY-NINE DOLLARS","success":true}
 ```